Haven’t you considered using your own hashtag in your brand’s communication? That’s a mistake but it is not too late to change that.

 - does it encourage people to use it?

 Still not sure how to make your hashtag on Instagram?
 Check what your direct competitors, or any other companies, do.
 Don’t copy them (obviously) but get inspired and see their approach when it comes to creating hashtags.
-You can do it manually by entering profiles and posts which interest you or use social media analytics and monitoring tools to get the bigger perspective.
+You can do it manually by entering their profiles and checking their posts or you can use social media analytics and monitoring tools to get the bigger perspective (and save some time, as well ;)).

 With these simple steps, you’ll know, how to make a decent custom hashtag.